jotto/ar_aggregate_by_interval/README.md

 # ArAggregateByInterval
 ---
-Build arrays of counts and sums from Ruby on Rails ActiveRecord models grouped by days, weeks or months. e.g.:
+Build arrays of counts, sums and averages from Ruby on Rails ActiveRecord models grouped by days, weeks or months. e.g.:
 ```ruby
 # default 'group by' is 'created_at'
 Blog.count_weekly(1.month.ago).values